renatavarn/Lilla_Nian_game/README.md

 - words have to be between 4-9 letters long (there is only one 9-letter word)
 - to win you have to guess all words

+The game was built together with [Gustaf Bodén](https://www.linkedin.com/in/gustafboden/) during our time at Nod Coding bootcamp!

 ## To play the game

 Download the `game` folder containing `lilla_nian_game.py` file and open the folder with PyCharm.